gitzain/Template-README/README.md

 # template-readme
-A simple README.md template for all your github projects.
+A simple README.md template for your github projects.

 ## Table of content